Bozeman

 Redemption Period: 2-3 Years (depending on property type)

-Appreciation rates will increase: In one year, real estate in Montana has appreciated by as much as 6.0%.
+Appreciation rates will increase: In one year, real estate in Montana has appreciated by as much as 26.8%.
 That said, experts within the industry are calling for more appreciation moving forward.
-Over the next 12 months, Montana home values may increase by 6.8% on the heels of increasing demand and low inventory levels.
+Over the next 12 months, Montana home values will increase, but at a slower pace than in recent years.
 Plenty of people appear ready and willing to buy, but the number of available listings is nowhere near enough to satiate demand.
 As a result, current homeowners will increase prices to match demand.

 Great Falls will see an influx of buyers: More buyers will look to escape the high prices of cities like Billings and Bozeman by shifting their attention towards secondary cities.
 With a median home value well below the national average, Great Falls should see more people move within its city limits.
 Expect the population of Great Falls to increase, along with home values and competition over available housing.